suffolklibraries/lgc/content/collections/events/talking-shop-meet-the-agent.md

     content:
       -
         type: text
-        text: 'The Ipswich train station is a 20-minute walk from The Hold and if you''re traveling by bus, check out the ' -
+        text: "The Ipswich train station is a 20-minute walk from The Hold and if you're traveling by bus, check out the " -
         type: text
         marks: